Amanda Cerny Shows Off Incredible Legs And Thighs In New Pic

 Another fan, who seemed to be quite obsessed with the hottie, wrote that he is jealous of Amanda’s beau Johannes Bartl, saying that he is the luckiest man in the world because he has the most gorgeous woman in the world as his girlfriend.

-Earlier this week, Johannes — who is also a YouTuber and has 2 million followers on Instagram — posted a picture on his timeline wherein he could be seen packing on the PDA with his ladylove.
+Earlier this week, Johannes — who is also a YouTuber and has 2 million followers on Instagram — posted a picture on his timeline wherein he could be seen packing on the PDA with his lady love.
 In the caption, he wrote that the couple is ready for yet another vacation.

 In the risque photo, Amanda could be seen donning a skimpy blue bikini while Johannes was seen shirtless as he lifted her up to plant a kiss on her lips.
 The suggestive snap accrued more than 353,000 likes and more than 17,00 comments wherein fans praised the couple for being exceptionally good looking, while others wished them good luck for a happy and long-lasting relationship.